spgarcica/rNets/examples/example_imine_kinetic/README.txt

 generate all the .dot files required to generate the .gif file included as SI.

 The files with the termination "simple.csv" include the ones required to generate the figures as presented in the manuscript (Figure 7a and 7b).
-The files without the termination "simple.csv" correspond to the full reaction network (Used to generate the figure SZ and SZZ in the SI).
+The files without the termination "simple.csv" correspond to the full reaction network (Used to generate the figure S5 and S6 in the SI).
 The '42' makes reference to the systematic bias included into the DFT computed energies, specifically 4.2 kcal/mol which in the main document shows as 17.56 kJ/mol.